cambsull/SteamWebAPILibrary/docs/README.md

 |         maxlength         | String, Int, Float | No upper limit; API returns maximum available for very large numbers | Number of characters to return per item.
 Float rounded down to nearest integer. |
 |        relationship       |       String       |                              all, friend                             |                         Not sure what this actually does                        |
 |          steamid          |       String       |                                64-bit                                |                             Steam Player Profile ID                             |

+## 4.0 Expected return values, per method

+Below are the expected server responses for each available argument, per method.

+"Code" refers to the HTTPS response from the Steam Web API server(s).

+### 4.1 getNewsForApp

 ## Methods